Counter Terrorism News Check

 Choe repeated claims the North had weaponized the fuel from 8,000

-reprocessed spent fuel rods, which experts say could boost its nuclear
+reprocessed spent fuel rods, which experts say could boost its

 cache from one or two bombs to eight bombs.